 The field around a person is real.
 What passes through it leaves a trace.

-This is not about superstition.
-It is about the concrete psychological and energetic experience of being depleted by certain people, certain places, and certain situations – and the concrete practice of building the inner ground that is no longer available to that depletion.
+Some people are depleted by certain rooms, certain conversations, certain proximities – and the depletion is not imagined.
+It is the concrete psychological experience of an inner ground that is too available to what does not belong to it.
 A person who walks into a room and absorbs what is there is useful to many.
 A person who walks in grounded is useful to more.

 There are things about how a life actually works that no one teaches you, and that you spend decades learning the hard way.